AlexCC93/readthedocs_test/docs/source/Writting publisher and subscriber nodes. C++.rst

 Optional
 ~~~~~~~~

 Have ``trutlesim`` node running.
-Create a new node called "topics_practice_b" that performs:
+Create a new node called ``topics_practice_b`` that performs:

-- The same as "topics_practice" but add the turtle, the functionality of avoiding walls.
+- The same as ``topics_practice`` but add the turtle, the functionality of avoiding walls.
 Whenever the turtle is too close to the walls (around one unit away of the wall), make it turn.
 Print in the terminal "Avoiding walls".